sponsored by: rich gillard

 I put the buckshot in your beef, the ball in your brain."

-Sarah Schecter is a California-based theatre artist, community organizer, and junior.
+Sarah Schecter is a California-based theatre artist and community organizer.
 At school she studies Playwriting and is a member of the Teen Core Council at Berkeley Repertory Theatre.
 Her work has been published by the New York Times, Still I Rise Films, We Write Here, and the 2018 Heart of Oakland Festival.
 She spends her non-theatrical time as treasurer for Bay Area Student Activists, a student-led civic engagement group, and learning and cooking in kitchens around the Bay Area.

 Get to Know Sarah